How to Increase Serotonin and Decrease Cortisol Naturally

 What is Serotonin?

-Serotonin is a neurotransmitter, meaning that it is a chemical messenger that communicates information throughout your brain and body.
+Serotonin is a neurotransmitter.
+A neurotransmitter is a chemical that communicates messages from one part of the brain to the other and also to other cells in the nervous system.
 It is primarily found in the central nervous system, blood platelets, and the digestive tract.
 It is also known as the ‘feel-good chemical’ as it plays a major role in regulating mood and is involved in our sense of well-being.
 Serotonin influences important functions of our body from emotions to motor skills.
-Low levels of this neurotransmitter can cause anxiety, depression and sleep disorders.
-Serotonin levels can be increased through medication and by natural options.
+Low levels of this neurotransmitter can cause anxiety, depression, and sleep disorders.
+Serotonin levels can be increased through medication and also by natural methods

 Functions of Serotonin

 Serotonin has many important functions in the body.
-In the digestive tract it helps with the contraction of intestinal muscles, helping food move through the system, it can also act on gut nerves signaling pain and nausea if there are irritants in the food.
+In the digestive tract it helps food move through the system as it helps in the contraction of intestinal muscles, it can also act on gut nerves signaling pain and nausea if there are irritants in the food.
 This causes more serotonin to be released which moves the food faster leading to diarrhea, this process also can induce vomiting.
 Serotonin is also stored in blood platelets.
 When a blood vessel gets damaged, platelets arrive blocking the breakage and release serotonin which helps trigger the blood vessels to narrow thereby stopping or slowing the loss of blood.
 Serotonin is believed to contribute to the feelings of well-being and happiness and it may affect sleep and appetite as well.
 Low levels of serotonin have been linked to depression and anxiety.
 For more on anxiety causes and types please read my hub:

 What Causes Low Serotonin

 There is no specific cause for low serotonin levels.
 It could be either the body does not produce enough, or your body is not using it efficiently.
 The reason for this may be having fewer or faulty serotonin receptors or the breakdown and absorption of serotonin may be too fast.